glennsantos/Book-Notes/The 4 Stages of Psychological Safety.md

 ----

-### Inclusion Safety
+### 🍵 Inclusion Safety

-🍵 **Inclusion safety** is when someone is destigmatized as an outsider and brought into the fold.
+Inclusion safety is when someone is destigmatized as an outsider and brought into the fold.

-Inclusion safety is created and sustained through renewed admittance to the group and repeated indications of acceptance.
+*Inclusion safety is created and sustained through renewed admittance to the group and repeated indications of acceptance.*

 What should it take to qualify for inclusion safety?
 1. Be human